Works#Award Winning

 Panasonic Center Osaka Re-Life Salon

-"Technology for creating a comfortable forest" Panasonic Center Osaka Re-Life Salon is a space where Panasonic's technology has been used to create a comfortable forest, with the hope that people can relax and become well-being.
-By combining various technologies such as sound, video, material processing, and airflow control with natural materials, we express the circulation of heaven and earth in the natural world and invite you to a comfortable experience that resonates with the five senses.
-[Social issues / Customer issues / Requests] Our role was to use Panasonic's technology to materialize the message of the facility's theme, "Enrich your life even more."
-[Solution] We incorporated healing elements that enrich life and constructed the entire space around concept design concept of "forest."
-Panasonic's technology was incorporated into a space composed of natural elements, creating a space where you can actually experience comfort.
-By combining concept design and technology and embodying the space, we created a place where the message of the entire facility can be conveyed.
+"Technology for Creating a Comfortable Forest" The Panasonic Center Osaka Re-Life Salon is a space where Panasonic's technology has been used to create a comfortable forest, with the hope that people can relax and achieve well-being.
+By combining various technologies, including audio, video, material processing, and airflow control, with natural materials, the space expresses the natural cycle of heaven and earth, inviting visitors to experience comfort that resonates with all five senses.
+[Social Issues/Customer Issues/Requests] Our role was to use Panasonic's technology to embody the facility's theme, "Enriching Life Even More."
+[Solution] The entire space was designed around the "forest" concept design concept, incorporating soothing elements that enrich life.
+Panasonic technology is incorporated into a space composed of natural elements, creating a space where visitors can actually experience comfort.
+By combining concept design and technology to embody the space, we created a space that conveys the facility's overall message.
 [Customer feedback] Panasonic's spatial solution technology has been physically incorporated into the concept design forest, creating a space that allows many customers to experience nature.
-Even now, it has become a salon area where many customers can naturally gather, and we feel that it functions as the face of the entrance to Panasonic Center Osaka.
-From the planning stage, NOMURA 's sales, designers, and construction teams worked together to think about this, and we are grateful for the support they provided to make this space a reality. <Our project members> [Sales and project management] Yusuke Mori, Hidenobu Kumagai [Planning] Masahiko Ohi [design, layout] Asako Hashimoto, Hiroaki Mori [Production and construction] Masao Ogawa ~Related links~ [Related achievements] ・Panasonic Center Tokyo ROOM S ・Panasonic Museum Konosuke Matsushita History Museum ・Panasonic Center Osaka "Re Life Story: A home connected to nature where you can play innocently and immerse yourself in nothingness" ・Wonder Life-BOX 2020 (inside Panasonic Center Tokyo) ・Panasonic Center Osaka
+Even now, it has become a salon area where many customers can gather naturally, and we feel that it functions as the face of the entrance to Panasonic Center Osaka.
+From the planning stage, NOMURA Co.,Ltd. 's sales, designers, and construction teams worked together to think about this, and we are grateful for the extensive support they provided in making this space a reality. <Our project members> [Sales and project management] Mori Yusuke, Kumagai Hidenobu [Planning] Ohi Masahiko [design, layout] Hashimoto Asako, Mori Hiroaki [Production and construction] Ogawa Masao ~Related links~ [Related achievements] ・Panasonic Center Tokyo ROOM S ・Panasonic Museum Konosuke Matsushita History Museum ・Panasonic Center Osaka "Re Life Story: A home connected to nature where you can play innocently and immerse yourself in nothingness" ・Wonder Life-BOX 2020 (inside Panasonic Center Tokyo) ・Panasonic Center Osaka

 #corporate

-"Creating the future of work styles for NOMURA Group" Group company base consolidation project
+"Creating the future of work styles for NOMURA Co.,Ltd. Group" Group company base consolidation project

-"Creating the future of work styles for NOMURA Group" Group company base consolidation project
+"Creating the future of work styles for NOMURA Co.,Ltd. Group" Group company base consolidation project

-In March 2021, NOMURA, Ltd. opened a new office in the Daiba Garden City Building adjacent to its headquarters (Odaiba, Tokyo) that is suited to the new normal era.
-The company aims to encourage employees to communicate and demonstrate greater creativity while taking advantage of the diverse work styles and values of NOMURA Group.
-In 2019, the NOMURA Group launched a group company base consolidation project with the aim of creating an environment in which employees can work together and demonstrate greater synergy.
+In March 2021, NOMURA Co.,Ltd. Ltd. opened a new office in the Daiba Garden City Building adjacent to Head Office headquarters (Odaiba, Tokyo) that is suited to the new normal era.
+The company aims to encourage employees to communicate and demonstrate greater creativity while taking advantage of the diverse work styles and values of NOMURA Co.,Ltd. Group.
+In 2019, NOMURA Co.,Ltd. Group launched a group company base consolidation project with the aim of creating an environment in which employees can work together and demonstrate greater synergy.
 In response to the changes in work styles and social issues caused by the COVID-19 pandemic, the company set three keywords, "health," "experiment," and "brand," and explored the nature of real office space in the new normal era to create "future work styles." - We believe that the function of the office in the new normal era will change from a "workplace" to an "innovative space that induces communication," where diverse human resources from inside and outside the company gather and actively exchange opinions and have chance encounters that are unique to the real world.
 Therefore, the communication space "RESET SPACE_2" was designed with the concept of "Unique Park" and was planned as a park-like space that any employee can use to suit their diverse and unique work styles.
 100% fairwood is used. ・CONFERIUM is a proposal for a new conference room area, and is an attempt to "displays the behavior of working styles" that proactively shows unique meetings.
 The know-how used in displays spaces was applied to office spaces, such as darkening the common corridors to highlight the conference rooms as displays. ・Group addresses were adopted in the creative work area.
-In addition, the creative floor allows concept design work to be done while keeping in mind the "sense of concept design" such as the sense of scale and texture of materials, which are great strengths when concept design.
+In addition, the creative floor allows concept design work to be done while keeping in mind the "sense of concept design" such as the sense of scale and texture of materials, which are great strengths when concept design spaces.
 By clarifying the purpose, it became a low-cost and sophisticated space.
-This project was planned, designed, construction, and operated by NOMURA Group.
+This project was planned, designed, construction, and operated by NOMURA Co.,Ltd. Group.

 #corporate